 Both private and public enterprises are investing big money in fiber infrastructure.
 So much so, the global fiber market is expected to reach $31.3 billion by 2030.Opens in a new window

 Why fiber?
 Fiber is the best choice when it comes to wired connectivity.
-It’s faster and more reliable (and more sustainable) than copper/cable.
-More recently, players like government, energy and utility companies, and community investment groups are getting into the game, hoping to take advantage of the fiber opportunities.
+It’s faster and more reliableOpens in a new window (and more sustainable) than copper/cable.
+More recently, players like government, energy and utility companies, and community investment groups are getting into the gameOpens in a new window , hoping to take advantage of the fiber opportunities.
 However, with their experience and expertise, communications service providers are better positioned to move fast and maximize their market share.

 AI can help you capitalize on this — scaling your efforts to gain new customers and helping you better serve current ones.
 Generative AI implementations can allow you to ask specific questions based on your company’s CRM data, helping you make more informed decisions when it comes to optimizing your fiber investment or 5G monetization.
 With fiber, AI technology can help with everything from identifying neighborhoods for infrastructure projects all the way down to streamlining individual home installations.